View portrait and figurative paintings by Gabriela Gonzalez Dellosso, who pays homage to historic women artists.

 At the time of her visit to the Met, Dellosso was preparing for a solo exhibition.
 Yet the Labille-Guiard painting stayed in her mind, calling her attention to the many female painters who preceded her, whose stories deserved to be told.
 Thus, the last three paintings Dellosso made for that 2008 show were small self-portraits in the style of female masters: Frida Kahlo, Artemisia Gentileschi, and Lila Cabot Perry.
 “I had no idea what people would think,” she says, “and they all sold.
 I thought, ‘This is a good sign.’”

-“Homage to Lila Cabot Perry (Self-Portrait),” now in a private collection, is one of the works that is being exhibited this season in “A Brush with HerStory: Paintings by Gabriela Gonzalez Dellosso” at the Heckscher Museum of Art in Huntington, Long Island.
+“Homage to Lila Cabot Perry (Self-Portrait),” now in a private collection, is one of the works that was exhibited in 2020, in “A Brush with HerStory: Paintings by Gabriela Gonzalez Dellosso” at the Heckscher Museum of Art in Huntington, Long Island.

 Raised in Astoria, Queens, and now based in New Jersey, Dellosso earned a B.F.A. from New York’s School of Visual Arts and studied at the Art Students League and National Academy School of Fine Arts.
 But her art education began when she was a child, during visits to the Met with her father, who studied painting as a young man in Cuba.
 “My dad loves Rembrandt,” Dellosso says, “especially ‘Aristotle with a Bust of Homer.’
 So we were always in front of the Rembrandt paintings.
 I feel like he is a dear friend.”